gisquick/gisquick-doc/user-manual/project-publishing.rst

    QGIS project published with Gisquick.

-Notes for advanced users running testing environment
+Notes for advanced users running a testing environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Uploading step can be skipped when running publication server in testing enviromment.
-Publication directory is defined by :file:`docker-compose.yml` configuration file.
+Uploading step can be skipped when running publication server in the testing enviromment.
+The publication directory is defined by :file:`docker-compose.yml` configuration file.
 In the presented :ref:`example <docker-publish-dir>` publication directory is located in Gisquick source tree :file:`docker/_data/publish`.